Penn State vs. Rutgers NCAA Football Odds, Plays and Insights | November 20, 2021

 Rutgers Stats and Trends

-- The Scarlet Knights have been underdogs by 17.5 points or more once this season and covered the spread.
+- In Rutgers' 10 games this season, it has five wins against the spread.

-- Rutgers has gone over the point total in 33.3% of its opportunities this year (three times in nine games with a set point total).
+- The Scarlet Knights covered the spread in their only game when underdogs by 17 points or more.

-- Rutgers is 3-0 against the spread and 4-0 overall in games when it scores more than 17.1 points.
+- Rutgers has gone over the point total in 33.3% of its opportunities this season (three times in nine games with a set point total).

-- In games that Rutgers amasses more than 351.7 yards, the team is 3-1 against the spread and 3-2 overall.
+- When Rutgers scores more than 17.1 points, it is 3-0 against the spread and 4-0 overall.

-- This season the Scarlet Knights have 10 turnovers, seven fewer than the Nittany Lions have takeaways (17).
+- In games that Rutgers picks up more than 351.7 yards, the team is 3-1 against the spread and 3-2 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.